tasket/wyng-backup/README.md

 * Deduplication has been added as an experimental feature for v0.2beta; this is a means to reduce allocated disk space, network traffic and overall backup times.
-  - To deduplicate existing archive data, issue the command `sparsebak.py --testing-dedup-post list`.
+  - To deduplicate existing archive data, issue the command `sparsebak.py testing-dedup-existing`.
-  - To deduplicate while backing up (to reduce net bandwidth), issue the command `sparsebak.py --testing-dedup send`.
+  - To deduplicate while backing up (also reduces net bandwidth), issue the command `sparsebak.py --testing-dedup send`.

 * Even with non-sensitive data, precaution can avoid wasting X number of